 The Hunger Games: Catching Fire

-After standing up in a crowd (your family home) and yelling “I volunteer as tribute” (in your head while accepting your offer), you arrived for your first year at Uni.
+After standing up in a crowd (your family home) and yelling “I volunteer as tribute” (in your head while accepting your offer), you started your first year at Uni.

-That first year was all about wandering through the wilderness (University life) armed with your bow and arrows (laptop), hoping to do well enough not to be picked off by other tributes (your grades) while the gamemakers (lecturers and tutors) throw challenge after challenge at you.
+That first year was all about wandering through the wilderness (University life) armed with your bow and arrows (laptop), hoping to do well enough not to be picked off by other tributes (your grades) while the gamemakers (lecturers, tutors, 2020) throw challenge after challenge at you.

 Second year at Uni, like in the Hunger Games, is honestly playing by pretty similar rules.
 Except in this year, everyone else has also survived round one and are equipped with the skills to win.
 It’s more competitive.